mazemax/mazemax/README.md

 - Support less experienced team members on their development journey.
 - Resilient to changes in product priorities.
 - Influence decision makers where there is no single right answer.
-- Act in best interests of the consumer tribe.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mazemax)](https://github.com/anuraghazra/github-readme-stats)